 Some of my tastes are based entirely on personal preference without reference to a standard or any underlying principles.
 I don’t like fish.
 I honestly don’t understand why anyone likes fish (the adjective “fishy” is, after all, always negative).
 But there’s nothing wrong with other people liking fish.
 If they must.

 That’s a trivial example, but the principle remains.
-Sometimes I don’t like a particular art object for the same reason I don’t like fish.[1.
-I’ll note in passing that I don’t believe my criticisms of Left Behind to be one of those mere matters of taste.]
-I might be able to come up with some reasons, but I shouldn’t be too adamant about other people agreeing with my personal perspective.
+Sometimes I don’t like a particular art object for the same reason I don’t like fish.1 I might be able to come up with some reasons, but I shouldn’t be too adamant about other people agreeing with my personal perspective.
 Too many times, critics confuse their “reasoned” personal preferences for universal principles.

 Part of the reason for this is the erroneous belief that there are no universal principles for aesthetics.
 Ironically, believing in universal principles for aesthetics makes you less of a tyrant concerning your aesthetic judgments—you can eschew many of your personal preferences as secondary concerns and focus on what’s actually important.